 Can sciatica be cured?

 Sciatica is treatable, but not curable.
 There are several effective ways to manage the symptoms and prevent recurring episodes of pain, including physical therapy and targeted stretching.
 However, most people can kick their pain with lifestyle modifications and avoid complex treatments.
+In some cases, surgical interventions may need to be employed to achieve the best treatment outcome for specific patients.

 How do I relieve sciatic nerve pain?